Veridise/veridise-docs/orca/getting_started/running_orca_through_saas.md

 ![image](img/findings_results.png)

-There should only be one finding per-spec at most.
+There will only be at most one finding per spec.
 Click the finding and you will see information on the right which details the bug found.

 Let's take a look at the contract under test.
 You can use the code viewer in the findings menu and click the contract to view it.

 ![image](img/contract_information.png)

 This test contract is very simple.
-A Counter class that you set a value, or increment the value.
+A Counter class with two functions to set or increment a value.

 Now, let's look at the spec we ran.